 Not only was Southwestern the first institution of higher learning in Texas, but through the years, we have experienced several other firsts as well:

-- Holding the first Homecoming on record.
+- Hosting the first homecoming on record.

 - Defeating UT-Austin in the first college baseball game played in the state.